MicrosoftDocs/win32/desktop-src/wia/-wia-using-wia-video.md

 ---
-Description: 'WIA provides the IWiaVideo interface to enable applications to display streaming video in a window, capture still images from the video stream, and save those images as JPEG files.' ms.assetid: 'b0785f3e-78b1-4044-99f4-0617ce18e095'
+Description: WIA provides the IWiaVideo interface to enable applications to display streaming video in a window, capture still images from the video stream, and save those images as JPEG files. ms.assetid: b0785f3e-78b1-4044-99f4-0617ce18e095
 title: Using WIA Video
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using WIA Video

-WIA provides the [**IWiaVideo**](-wia-iwiavideo.md) interface to enable applications to display streaming video in a window, capture still images from the video stream, and save those images as JPEG files.
+WIA provides the [**IWiaVideo**](/windows/win32/Wiavideo/nn-wiavideo-iwiavideo?branch=master) interface to enable applications to display streaming video in a window, capture still images from the video stream, and save those images as JPEG files.

 The following sections explain how to use Windows Image Acquisition (WIA) video capabilities: